sharib-vision/tutorial/buildMyGpuEnvironmemnt.md

 * SimpleITK
 * CUDA (If you want to do any serious tests!
 But you can also run simple codes without CUDA/GPU)

-Make sure you are in rescomp home folder and your .bashrc is linked to modules
+Make sure you are in rescomp home folder and nano .bashrc (put: `module use -a /mgmt/modules/eb/modules/all` and `module load Anaconda3/5.1.0`) so that it is linked to modules

 ### Creating virtual environment